brugr9/UEPluginVolumeCreator/README.md

 * **Values Of Interest VOI**
   * **Values Of Interest Actor**: A "Values Of Interest Actor" consumes the volume texture from a "Scalar Volume Actor", manages and applies DICOM Window Attributes 'Center' and 'Width'.
   * **Values Of Interest User Widget and Values Of Interest User Widget Actor**: To access and change parameters of a "Values Of Interest Actor" in runtime, the plugin provides with a "Values Of Interest User Widget" and a "Values Of Interest User Widget Actor".
-* **Multiplanar Rendering MPR**
+* **Multiplanar Reconstruction MPR**
-  * **Multiplanar Rendering Actor**: The Values Of Interest may be visualised by multiplanar rendering in a "Multiplanar Rendering Actor", which holds three mutually perpendicular planes, i.e. coronal, sagittal and axial plane as a 3D representation.
+  * **Multiplanar Reconstruction Actor**: The Values Of Interest may be visualised by multiplanar reconstruction in a "Multiplanar Reconstruction Actor", which holds three mutually perpendicular planes, i.e. coronal, sagittal and axial plane as a 3D representation.
-  * **Multiplanar Rendering User Widget and Multiplanar Rendering User Widget Actor**: The "Multiplanar Rendering Actor" produces planar rendering, which is also consumed by a "Multiplanar Rendering User Widget" and a "Multiplanar Rendering User Widget Actor", which are 2D representations of MPR.
+  * **Multiplanar Reconstruction User Widget and Multiplanar Reconstruction User Widget Actor**: The "Multiplanar Reconstruction Actor" produces planar rendering, which is also consumed by a "Multiplanar Reconstruction User Widget" and a "Multiplanar Reconstruction User Widget Actor", which are 2D representations of MPR.
 The anatomical planes can be moved in the direction of their corresponding axes interactively in real-time.
 * **Volume Rendering**
   * **Direct Volume Rendering DVR**
     * **Direct Volume Rendering Actor**: The Values Of Interest may be visualised by direct volume rendering in a "Direct Volume Rendering Actor".
 The "Direct Volume Rendering Actor" extent is visualised by a bounding box.